Analysis | Breeders’ Cup 2021: Entries, picks, odds and start times for Saturday’s races

 The horse you want to bet on in the Classic must have a few characteristics that are nonnegotiable.
 The horse must have won two or more Grade 1 or Grade 2 races this year with speed figures that are at or close to par (102 to 105 for this race).
 If the horse is a 3-year-old, then it must have either won one of the stakes restricted to its age group at the classic distance of 1¼ miles or defeated older horses at other distances.
 At the very least, the horse must be competitive at the classic distance.
 There are a few horses that meet or exceed those guidelines in this race, but none more so than Essential Quality.

-The talented gray has won two Grade 1 races and two Grade 2 races this year, plus enters the Classic off a narrow victory in the Travers Stakes at 1¼ miles, his 108 speed figure there more than enough to get the job done on Saturday.
+The talented gray has won two Grade 1 races and two Grade 2 races this year, plus enters the Classic off a narrow victory in the Travers Stakes at 1¼ miles, his 108 speed figure there more than enough to get the job done Saturday.
 His biggest asset is his stalking running style, which allows him to stay close to the first flight of horses before springing into action at the three-quarters-of-a-mile mark, also known as the second call in route races.
-His connections are superb and trainer Brad Cox, as mentioned above, is winning 25 percent of graded stakes events this year while returning a flat-bet profit, a healthy investment by any standard.
+His connections are superb, and trainer Brad Cox, as mentioned above, is winning 25 percent of graded stakes events this year while returning a flat-bet profit, a healthy investment by any standard.

-You won’t get a big price on Essential Quality this time around but the talent is just too good to ignore.
+You won’t get a big price on Essential Quality this time around, but the talent is just too good to ignore.

 Other contenders: No. 3 Hot Rod Charlie (4-1) and No. 6 Art Collector (8-1)